 Closing Prices – New London County

 Next, we look at the quarterly average and median closing prices from 2012 through 2016.
-And again, “linear trend lines” from MS-Excel are provided for those data as well.
+Again, “linear trend lines” from MS-Excel are provided for this data as well.

-Although the closing price is influenced by many factors which are not reflected in these data (living area, numbers of bedrooms and bathrooms, …), the data suggest that both closing price metrics are trending downward generally.
+Although the closing price is influenced by many factors which are not reflected in this data (living area, numbers of bedrooms and bathrooms, etc.), the data suggest that both closing price metrics are trending downward generally.

 The next charts make it easier to compare activity quarter-by-quarter across the years.
-And it seems that the average closing price represented in the chart on the left below has been fairly steady for the past three years in the 2nd, 3rd and 4th quarters between $250K and $260K, although the 1st quarter average has been decreasing.
-But, the average closing price measure seems to be stabilizing more that the median closing price measure in the overall county.
+It seems that the average closing price represented in the chart on the left below has been fairly steady for the past three years in the 2nd, 3rd, and 4th quarters between $250K and $260K, although the 1st quarter average has been decreasing.
+The average closing price measure seems to be stabilizing more that the median closing price measure in the overall county.

 The chart on the right above shows the average median price dropping steadily in a quarter-to-quarter comparison from 2012 to 2015 (with the exception of the 1st quarter).
-However there was a marked quarter-to-quarter increase in the median price from 2015 to 2016 which is encouraging.
-Taken together, these data might be taken to imply that prices are at least stabilizing if not getting ready to improve.
+However, there was a marked quarter-to-quarter increase in the median price from 2015 to 2016, which is encouraging.
+Taken together, this data might be taken to imply that prices are at least stabilizing if not getting ready to improve.